 You know, I look at your state of Wisconsin and I think of the people of the state of Wisconsin.

-Salt of the earth, Midwestern, great values, God family, faith, country.
+Salt of the earth, Midwestern, great values, God, family, faith, country.

-They work so hard every single day they they obey the laws, play by the rules, pay the taxes, raise their kids, work their 14 hours a day.
+They obey the laws, play by the rules, pay the taxes, raise their kids, work their 14 hours a day.

-And there is this appeal, it seems like to millennials that, oh no, no, everything is going to be free, free, free, you know, free pre-K, free daycare, government-sponsored, of course, free college, government paid for, free student loan forgiveness, guaranteed job, guaranteed wage, guaranteed government healthy food, guaranteed health care, guaranteed retirement, and uh don't worry, we're not gonna run a deficit to pay for it, is what Joe said last night, Senator.
+You know, free pre-K, free daycare, government-sponsored, of course, free college, government paid for, free student loan forgiveness, guaranteed job, guaranteed wage, guaranteed government healthy food, guaranteed health care, guaranteed retirement.

-Well, and that is the concern.
+No, and that is the concern.

-And you grow grow these massive debt, these deficits and these m this massive amount of debt.
+And over time, you start making them dependent on government, and you keep growing government, and you grow these massive debt, these deficits and this massive amount of debt.

 And by the way, Sean, this debt already is having a really harmful impact.

-Because of this massive debt, we keep interest rates artificially low.
+And because of this massive debt, we keep interest rates artificially low.

-And if we if we monetize, uh if we turn this debt and we fix the problem by inflating, uh, inflation is gonna wipe out retirees and people on fixed income, and it's gonna really harm uh people at the lower end of the income spectrum.
+And if we monetize, if we turn this debt and we fix the problem by inflating, inflation is going to wipe out retirees and people on a fixed income.

-They want freedom, they want liberty.
+They want liberty.

 I would say one word, COVID.